rajeshpillai/react-restated/README.md

 export default TaskForm;
 ```

+The TaskForm needs the context, as it has to invoke the onAddTask method when the button is clicked.

 The below is the code for the TaskList component.
+The TaskList component
+also needs the context as it needs both the state info as well as the
+actions.

 ```js
 import React from 'react';